 What is a Guardianship?

-A guardian is granted custody and control over an incapacitated individual by the court.
-Guardians are responsible for making sure the ward has adequate medical attention, an acceptable place to live, adequate food, etc. This is in contrast to a conservator, who looks after the financial side of a person’s well-being.
+Guardians are responsible for ensuring the ward has adequate medical attention, a place to live, adequate food, etc. This is in contrast to a conservator, who looks after the financial side of a person’s well-being.

 Creation of Guardianships for Minors

 A minor is anyone who is “under 18 years of age and who is not emancipated.”
 (1) Georgia law identifies five categories of guardians for a minor:

 By Georgia law, each parent is considered the “natural guardian” of their minor child.
 (2) If the parents are divorced, and one parent has sole custody of the minor, that parent is also the sole natural guardian.

 Every parent may nominate a testamentary guardian or conservator for their minor child in their Will.
 Upon probate of the Will, letters of guardianship/conservatorship will be issued to the individual nominated without notice or hearing by the probate court unless the minor has another living parent (natural guardian) or the individual nominated is unwilling the serve.
 (3)